LoopFi/loop-prelaunch-contracts/README.md

 forge test
 ```

-To run the integration tests with 0x API run
+To run the integration tests with 0x API, first create and fill a `.env` file with the keys of `.env.example`.
+Then, run

 ```
 yarn hardhat test